geoffreycs/hal9000-bot/README.md

 #### A bot that does random things

 ## Features
-* Retrieve a funny [Quote of the Day](http://quotes.rest/#!/qod/get_qod) from the [Quotes REST service](http://quotes.rest/), as well as speak it using the [Discord's Text-to-Speech feature](https://support.discordapp.com/hc/en-us/articles/212517297-Text-to-Speech-101).
+* Retrieve a funny [Quote of the Day](http://quotes.rest/#!/qod/get_qod) from the [Quotes REST service](http://quotes.rest/), as well as speak it using [Discord's Text-to-Speech feature](https://support.discordapp.com/hc/en-us/articles/212517297-Text-to-Speech-101).
 * Search Google and post the first result.
 * Retrieve [xkcd](http://www.xkcd.com) webcomics.
 * Instant [Rick Roll](https://en.wikipedia.org/wiki/Rickrolling).